 When I first met my boyfriend’s son, Austin, he had been classified to fit the ADHD/ADD category.
 He was often distracted from his work, unable to attend for longer periods of time, and frequently lost his place while reading or doing other activities.
 While a large portion of this can be attributed to his dyslexia, there were still issues regarding attention that had to be addressed.

 And for James, Austin’s biological mother, and I, our focus was to find natural solutions as opposed to medication.
+Especially since there was no official medical diagnosis.

 Whether you’re curious about our story (you can read more here), are interested in alternatives for your own child(ren), or just want to learn more, here are some natural remedies for ADD.